Keith Vaz: Daman, India – Indigenous land clearing

-On 10 November 2019 Vaz said in a statement he was retiring from Parliament and would not be standing for re-election.
-His six-month suspension meant he would face an automatic contested re-selection.
+After Parliament

-He was elected chairman of the Leicester East constituency Labour Party (CLP) in January 2020.
+Vaz was elected chairman of the Leicester East constituency Labour Party (CLP) in January 2020.

-The petition entitled "Remove the Gandhi statue in Leicester" alleges that Mahatma Gandhi, the leader of India's independence movement against British rule, was a "fascist, racist and sexual predator".
-Vaz said that the "dreadful" petition, which came following weeks of George Floyd protests, "seeks to divide communities in Leicester and in the country.
+In 2020, he said of a petition entitled "Remove the Gandhi statue in Leicester", which alleged that Mahatma Gandhi was a "fascist, racist and sexual predator", "This is a dreadful petition that seeks to divide communities in Leicester and in the country.
 If this is not withdrawn I will certainly refer it to the police to consider whether it incites racial hatred."